Rosneft closes in on TNK-BP as tycoons agree exit

 An exclusivity period during which only AAR could have bought BP's stake expires at the end of Wednesday, and Igor Sechin, the company's CEO and Russian most powerful energy official, was visiting London on Wednesday for talks with Europe's second largest oil company, according to a source familiar with his schedule.

-BP has invited bids for its stake by Thursday morning.
-With AAR looking to sell, it appears unlikely that it would submit a credible rival bid for BP's stake in TNK-BP.
-Another source familiar with British company's actions said that as of Wednesday afternoon, BP had not received any offers for its stake.
+AAR chief executive Stan Polovets said his group would not now be making an offer, leaving the way clear for Rosneft to strike a deal.

-Rosneft is widely expected eventually to secure overall control of TNK-BP, and a minority stake in an enlarged Rosneft for BP and its partners could create the appearance of serving Russia's privatisation agenda, analysts and bankers say.
+Rosneft has for some time been widely expected eventually to secure overall control of TNK-BP.
+A minority stake in an enlarged Rosneft is something BP has expressed an interest in, and a wider share ownership would create the appearance of serving Russia's privatization agenda, analysts and bankers say.

 A deal agreed by all sides could open the way for BP to revive a plan to explore in the Arctic in conjunction with Rosneft - a plan scuppered by the tycoons last year,